THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 b.
 Concept of Operations

 1st Platoon conducts a decentralized deliberate attack on three independent small REAPER command post positions in AO COTTO.
-Each squad executes its own squad-level attack on its assigned CP: establish a squad ORP, conduct leader's reconnaissance, set a squad-internal support element, assault through the CP, conduct a hasty SSE, and consolidate.
+Each squad executes its own squad-level attack on its assigned CP.
 2nd Squad is the main effort.
 Speed is critical at each site: the assault must overrun the CP before staff can destroy intelligence materials or displace.
 Squads do not wait on adjacent squads; each executes its own actions on contact per SOP and reports.

 c.
 Scheme of Fires